TrumpetDude/Under-Attack/README.md

 Here is what I want to add in the near future:

-Instruction screen, highscore saving, and pause button.
+Instruction screen, highscore saving, a pause button, and a fix on the image when the player is infected for distinction between the player and a zombie..